solidi/learning-notes/interviews/career-tips.md

 ### What’s the worst career advice you received?
 - Make things up.
-    - Comes from good intentions, typically - what was being said was priority.
+    - The Veil - Comes from good intentions, typically - what was being said was priority.

 ### What would you do if you started your career now?
 - Focus on the people and relationship building - technical will come.